matrushka/dotbow/README.md

 sudo ~/.bow/bow.sh install
 ```

-IF YOU ARE USING RVM PLEASE USE THE LINE BELOW
+!!!IF YOU ARE USING RVM PLEASE USE THE LINE BELOW!!!

 ```shell
 rvmsudo ~/.bow/bow.sh install